One of the essential parts of filing freelancer taxes is a tax return.

 Let’s dive into our Schedule C instructions by starting with Sections A-J, the introductory part of the form.
 Most of these boxes are straightforward, where you include your name, your Social Security Number, and your business activity, business name and other information.

-Here are some of the fields in the form for which you made need clarification:
+Here are some of the fields in the form for which you may need clarification:

-A & B go together, where you insert your principal business in A, and assign it a code in B. The code is based on IRS instructions which provide codes for different businesses, defining your principal business or profession, including services or products that you sell.
-You simply check the IRS instruction guide and complete the code.
+A and B go together, where you insert your principal business in A and assign it a code in B. The code is based on the IRS schedule c instructions, which provide codes for different businesses defining your principal business or profession, including services or products that you sell.
+Check the IRS instruction guide and complete the code accordingly.

 For instance, a freelance photographer would be found under Professional, Scientific, & Technical Services, and be assigned the code 541920 - Photographic services.
 A consultant falls in the same category and would be assigned Code 541600 - Management, scientific, & technical consulting services.